Code-Institute-Submissions/RoryBr1-Milestone-4_NovResub/static/readme-assets/deployment.md

 Return to your *.env* file, and replace ```your-stripe-wh-secret``` with this new webhook code.

 At this point, the basic functionality of the site as a guest user is complete.
 The guest user can browse the locally deployed version of the site, add products to their cart, and complete the checkout process.
-    **Note**: As your Stripe account is set by default to run in *Test mode*, you can use the following *test mode* credit card details to complete the checkout process.
+    **Note**: As your Stripe account is set by default to run in *Test mode*, you can use the following *test mode* credit card details to complete the checkout process

      Card Number: 4242 4242 4242 4242
      Expiry Date: 0424